Table of Contents

 - How much space to add between columns

 - The proportions of modules and various layout grid elements

 This guidance considers many factors, like the page width, the content size, as well as the number and sizing of the modules the content will require on a grid.
-In terms of accessibility, the Golden Ratio leads the users’ eye to specific points or areas on a screen, which is what designers want to be impacting once they define and apply the information hierarchy of their content and design scheme.
+In terms of accessibility, the Golden Ratio leads the users’ eye to specific points or areas on a screen, which is what designers want to be impacted once they define and apply the information hierarchy of their content and design scheme.

 6. Obey the Rule of Thirds